erol-design/Super-FSM/README.md

 | 13 | Transition table documented alongside the code |
 | 14 | HAL abstraction makes FSM testable on PC |
 | 15 | FSMs communicate via events, never read each other's state |
+| 16 | Use FSM_WAIT_MS() for sequential delays inside a state — the loop keeps running, other FSMs are not blocked.
 ---

 ## Why Super FSM?